 I honestly don’t know where I picked up the habit of building Crib Books.
 At work, I have two of them.
 They are stuffed with loose pages of subject matters that have crossed my desk, that I have produced or that I’ve gotten from someone.
 These are gold.

 Before you call me a hypocrite, hear me out – I’m not a pack rat!
 Honestly, I’m not.
-I HATE piles of shit laying around.
+I HATE piles laying around.
 Yes, I have a proclivity for keeping electronic date & files, but they take up no space, so I never feel like I’m collecting useless stuff.
 Paper, on the other hand, especially “One and Done” type paperwork, doesn’t survive in my system unless it has future use.
 That’s where my Crib Books come into play.

 I’ve taken time, over the course of the last couple of years, to parse these two books down to just things that are relevant to my work.
 These are my Go-To’s for odd-ball references that I know I wouldn’t be able to readily find on the Internet or from a book.